Luligu/matterbridge-shelly/README.md

 ---

-This plugin allows to expose the shelly devices.
+This plugin allows to expose the shelly gen 1 and gen 2+ devices .

 ## Prerequisites